PrestaShop/prestashop-specs/back-office/orders/orders/Order Page View.md

 - Modify elements of existing products
 - add new cart rules to the order

+Below the totals, a warning message is displayed to warn the user that **for this customer group, prices are displayed as HT** or **for this customer group, prices are displayed as TTC** depending on the customer group setting and also **that returns are disabled.** when the merchandise return is disabled on the merchandise returns page.

-1) Add new products
+2. Add new products

 When clicking on Add a product, it adds a row on the table list with a search bar on the product name column.
 The merchant can search for any available product.
 If the desired product has combinations, a drop list appears below the search bar.
 After selecting the product, the user can edit if needed :
 - the base price tax excluded or tax included.
 When modifying one field, it automatically modifies the second field according to the product tax.
 - the quantity
 The quantity input is an input type number that decreases the stock left when the user increases the quantity.
 If the quantity selected is higher than the stock, the available quantity label becomes red.
-The product is added in the product table and to the order after **pressing on the add button**: if the quantity is greater than 0; if the quantity is less than or equal to the quantity available.
+The=++ product is added in the product table and to the order after **pressing on the add button**: if the quantity is greater than 0; if the quantity is less than or equal to the quantity available.
 Otherwise, a warning error is shown (except if the stock parameter allows selling without stocks (in Product quantities tab).
 In this situation, the merchant can add as many product items as he wants).

 - Offer free shipping for this product
 - Associate the product to an existing or new invoice

 [Add a product old design but the same behaviors](https://github.com/PrestaShop/prestashop-specs/blob/master)

 **Specific scenario** : adding a product which is already available in the order When the merchant wants to add more quantities of the same product, there are 2 options :